stgeorgi/azure-docs/articles/virtual-desktop/app-attach-azure-portal.md

 ## Turn off automatic updates for MSIX app attach applications

 Before you get started, you must disable automatic updates for MSIX app attach applications.
-To disable automatic updates, you'll need to run the following commands in an elevated command prompt:
+To disable automatic updates for Microsoft Store applications, you'll need to run the following commands in an elevated command prompt:

 ```cmd
 rem Disable Store auto update: